pdjr-signalk/pdjr-skplugin-devantech/README.md

 A device must be defined here before it can be configured for use in a module definition.
-The plugin includes a single device definition suitable for all DS-series Devantech relay modules that were available at the time of
+The plugin includes a single device definition suitable for DS-series Devantech relay modules that were available at the time of release:
-release:
 ```
 {
   "id": "DS",